JamieKDonnelly/Memory/README.md

 A responsive JavaScript game

+###About
+This is my first attempt at building a web app.
+I built the game due to the logic involved in the code.
+The script may be clunky and poorly structured, this is purely down to my learning process.

 ###Setup
 `cd` into root project file with command line, run `grunt`.
 For more information on how to use Grunt, go to http://gruntjs.com/getting-started